aganse/docker_mlflow_db/README.md

 export DB_USER=postgres
 export DB_PW=<somepassword>        # (choose an actual pw)
 ```
-(or you can put these into an .env file without the 'export's.)
+(or you can put these into an .env file without the `export`s.)
 Warning:
 there's a security issue there with putting password in environment variable,
 as one can interrogate the Linux process list and/or the Docker inspect
 output and see it.
 But typical use-case here is individual or small-group